chumarjamil/chumarjamil/README.md

 ### About me
-  - 🔭 I’m currently working as a Senior Back End Developer
+  - 🔭 I’m currently working as a Full Stack Developer
   - ⚡ Eager to build applications that bring value to others
   - 🌱 I’m currently working on new Tech stacks
   - 💕 Using PHP, Laravel, Express.js, MySQL, Oracle, AWS & JavaScript every day.